 The Benefits of Titanium Fasteners

-- High Specific Strength – The density of titanium is higher than aluminum but lower than copper, steel, and nickel, but its strength is much higher than other metals.
+- High Specific Strength – The density of titanium is higher than aluminium but lower than copper, steel, and nickel, but its strength is much higher than other metals.
 Fasteners made of titanium are strong and light.

-- Good Heat Resistance and Low-Temperature Resistance – Titanium fasteners can work normally at a low temperature of minus 250 degree C and at a high temperature of 600 degree C. They can maintain their shape without changing.
+- Good Heat Resistance and Low-Temperature Resistance – Titanium fasteners can work normally at a low temperature of minus 250 degree C and at a high temperature of 600 degrees C. They can maintain their shape without changing.

 - Non-Magnetic and Non-Toxic – Titanium is a non-magnetic metal and will not be magnetized in a strong magnetic field.
 Titanium is not only non-toxic but also compatible with the human body.